Cat & Dog quarantine procedures in Australia, New Zealand & Malaysia

 When entering any of these countries, all domestic cats and dogs must be found to be free of disease when put through examination at the entry port.
 If your pet doesn’t appear to be in good health, further examination may be required by a licensed vet – at your own expense.

-Pets coming into Australia by air must enter via Melbourne airport.
+Pets flying into Australia must enter via Melbourne Airport.
 If there’s no direct flight from the country of origin, then all transits must be via DAFF certified countries.
 When travelling to New Zealand by air, pets must enter through Auckland and Christchurch.
 Wellington is no longer a pet entry point.
 Lastly, all pets travelling to Malaysia that require quarantine, must enter at either Kuala Lumpur International Airport, l Senai International Airport in Jahore, Labuan International Airport, Labuan F.T. or Bayan Lepas International Airport in Penang.
 Quarantine reservations must be made at least two weeks prior to arrival.

 All pets entering both Australia and New Zealand are subject to a minimum of 10-days in the quarantine facility.
 You will need to make reservations at the particular facility for your pet once you receive their import permit.
 To qualify for the minimum 10-day quarantine duration in New Zealand, the rabies antibody test should be administered at least three months before entering the country.